 - Tony Richardson, NFL Legends Community.

-- Andrea Jenkins, First openly trans woman elected and Minneapolis City Council VP.
+- Andrea Jenkins, the First openly trans woman elected and Minneapolis City Council VP.

 - Carley Knox, Minnesota Lynx (WNBA) Vice President.

 - Barbara Roberts, former and first woman Governor of Oregon.

 - Esera Tuaolo – Former NFL player and Executive Director of Hate is Wrong.

 - We seek to eliminate the above explicit and implicit bias by bringing the NFL and the LGBT communities closer together.
 These events support the idea that inclusion comes from changing the whole NFL environment, not just relying on gay or bisexual players to do all the work.

 - The party will bring together people of all identities—coaches, players, team owners, fans, and the like of all sexualities and genders—to publicly show support for inclusion.
 As the party grows in size and popularity, the change in and around the NFL and the sports world will, too.

 - We seek to cultivate a hate-free zone on which LGBT athletes can rely, whether closeted or open with their sexuality.
 Players will have a whole organization and many readily identifiable allies for support.